Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/backup using commvault.md

 ## What is Commvault?

-Commvault is an enterprise-grade backup and recovery solution that enables organizations to protect, manage, and recover workloads across cloud, on-premises, and hybrid environments.
+Commvault is a backup and recovery solution that enables organizations to protect, manage, and recover workloads across cloud, on-premises, and hybrid environments.
 It provides external backup capabilities for OpenShift clusters and workloads, ensuring data resiliency and disaster recovery readiness.

+## What is backup?
+Backup in OpenShift refers to the practice of creating copies of your application’s data and configuration, ensuring that you can restore your system to a previous state in case of data loss, corruption, or disaster.

 ## How to configure Commvault Backup